 Do Not Consent to Chemical Tests Until Police Get a Warrant

-Field sobriety and chemical tests are designed to give the state more evidence.
+Field sobriety and chemical testing are tools the state uses to build a stronger case against you.
 The most effective way to block the state from collecting this evidence is to refuse all tests unless the police obtain a warrant.
-While police may tell you your license will automatically be suspended for one year, our Jackson County, IL DUI defense attorneys can still challenge that suspension in court.
+Even though police may say your license will be suspended for a year if you refuse, our Jackson County, IL DUI defense attorneys can challenge that suspension in court.

 Contact a DUI Lawyer Immediately